 In short, it’s paying the same amount for less product.
 It’s a classic game of “Would You Rather?” … would you rather pay more in the checkout line for the product size you’re used to, or would you rather pay the same amount and get less product?

 Brands are having to make these kinds of decisions as inflation makes everything more expensive.

 In June 2022, food costs were 10.4% up over June 2021.
 Manufacturers are facing increased costs, too, but they have good reason to shrink products instead of raising prices.

 A recent study by Roi Advisers showed that for every 1% a price increases, brands lose 2.6% of their shoppers.
 To avoid that, companies are instead shrinking their product sizes.
 Here’s who has made changes:

 Pepsi-Co, the company that owns Gatorade, shrank their 32-ounce bottles of Gatorade down to 28 ounces.
-That’s 14% less Gatorade for the same $1.50 price tag.
+That’s 14% less Gatorade for the same $1.50 price tag, a classic shrinkflation example.

 Pepsi-Co spun the whole thing as a redesign of their bottle.
 A Pepsi-Co rep said they made the bottle “more aerodynamic, and … easier to grab,” before saying that the bottles were a little more expensive.
 Gonna need those Gatorade coupons more than ever.

 If you’re a Doritos-lover, expect five fewer chips in your next bag.

 Another shrinkflation example: Your bag of Doritos might feel a little lighter lately because it’s missing five chips.

 In July 2022, a Frito-Lay rep confirmed what some Dorito lovers suspected to be true — there’s a little more air in every bag of Doritos.
 The chips shrank from 9.75 ounces to 9.25 ounces, and at $4.50, you’re overpaying by $0.23.